Fraud Blocker

 The most important thing is liability insurance for damage to other cars.
 And fully comprehensive insurance for damage to your own rental car.
 The insurance price differs depending on the deductible.

-As a rule, with fully comprehensive insurance there is a deductible for any damage (not caused by gross negligence or intentional) of 500 euros.
-If you want to exclude the deductible, expect additional costs of €5 to €10 per day.
-Make sure to explicitly state this in the contract.
+As a rule, with fully comprehensive insurance, there is a deductible of 500 euros for any damage (except for gross negligence or intentional damage).
+If you want to exclude the deductible, expect additional costs of €5-€10 per day.
+Make sure to state this in the contract explicitly.

 The liability insurance coverage for a rental car should be at least one million euros.
 The sum is also necessary in Turkey.